Linguae-Dharmae/chn-machine-translations/taisho_by_sn/README.md

 # How to publish
 You are free to publish these translations on your website.
 Please show a disclaimer (or a link to a disclaimer) with the translations so people can put the results into context.
 Please use the following disclaimer:

-> This text was translated by Sebastian using an experimental model that
+> This text was translated by Sebastian Nehrdich using an experimental model that
 > was trained as an internal, non-commercial research project.
 Given the
 > sparsity of the training material and the diverse nature of the Taisho
 > corpus, the model might not always give high quality resutls.